As seen on Shark Tank 🦈 🦈 🦈

 Certifications of Authenticity and Craft

 Cheese transcends mere food; it is a cultural artifact, embodying the essence of the regions from which it originates.
 Certifications such as AOC (Appellation d'Origine Contrôlée) in France and PDO (Protected Designation of Origin) in the European Union serve as guardians of this cultural heritage.
-These labels assure consumers that the cheese they are purchasing has been produced, processed, and prepared in a specific region and a manner consistent with tradition, ensuring each bite carries the story of its birthplace.
+These labels assure consumers that the cheese they are purchasing has been produced, processed, and prepared in a specific region and in a manner consistent with tradition, ensuring each bite carries the story of its birthplace.

 The role of raw milk in artisanal cheese is often a criterion for these certifications, emphasizing the connection between the land, the animals, and the traditional methods that define the character of the cheese.
 AOC and PDO cheese designations are not mere marketing tools but are pivotal in preserving the historical methods that give artisanal cheeses their distinctive identities.
 By enforcing these standards, these designations help maintain regional cheese-making practices that might otherwise be lost to globalization.